pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

-Event-sourced applications define "command methods" and "query methods" that can be used by interfaces to manipulate and access the state of an application without dealing with it aggregate objects.
+Event-sourced applications define "command methods" and "query methods" that can be used by interfaces to manipulate and access the state of an application, without dealing directly with its aggregates.

-We can define event-sourced applications with the ``Application`` class from the library's :doc:`application module </topics/application>`.
+We can define event-sourced applications with the library's ``Application`` class.

 .. code-block:: python